Bitenc/mGiraffe_marlin_config/readme.md

 This repo contains files to update the Makeblock mGiraffe to the new Marlin Version.

+# Manual Steps

-Some changes have still to be made to the Marlin Sourcecode:
+Some changes have still to be made to the Marlin Sourcecode.

-The following block has to be copied to line 2681 of `stepper.cpp`, within the function `stepper::init()`, before the start of the timer.
+1. The following block has to be copied to line 2681 of `stepper.cpp`, within the function `stepper::init()`, before the start of the timer.

 ```
   SET_OUTPUT(X_MS1_PIN);  \